idia-pipelines/idia-pipelines.github.io/containers.md

 * `kern2`
   * Access: Terminal (SSH) and Jupyter (https).
-  * A comprehensive radio astronomy software environment that has **all** the packages in the [KERN2][kern2] repository, which has been painstakingly created by Gijs Molenaar.
+  * A comprehensive radio astronomy software environment that has **all** the packages in the
+* `source-finding`
+  * Access: Terminal (SSH) and Jupyter (https).
+  * Includes commonly used tools for source-finding and data inspection.
+For more details consult our open [Github Issue][sfissues] on the topic.
+  * This container is about 90% complete, but most of the important tools have already been included.
+Please consult the [Github Issue][sfissues] for details on the current status.
+[KERN2][kern2] repository, which has been painstakingly created by Gijs Molenaar.
 Please visit [KERN2][kern2] to find out more about the available software.
 This includes source finding finding software (e.g., PYBDSF), CASA and MeqTrees-based tools, for example.